ngonimombeshora/ontologydocs/BUILD.md

 For each module, execute OWL2VOWL to generate the JSON-format visualizations.

-Note that since the OWl2VOWL generator will resolve imported ontologies automatically from the internet.
+Note that the OWl2VOWL generator will resolve imported ontologies automatically from the internet.
 Since we in fact do _not_ want each generated visualization to include the entirety of the REC ontology, you, prior to running the below, need to make sure that these imports do not resolve.
 This can achieved in one of two ways:

 1. You are documenting a new and never before published version, ontology, i.e., the target version directory with the RDF files in it has not yet